Transit (satellite navigation system): History

 Meeting the new demands was more difficult than expected, but it was accomplished.
 The first prototype operational satellite (Transit 5A-1) was launched into a polar orbit by a Scout rocket on 18 December 1962.

 The satellite verified a new technique for deploying the solar panels and for separating from the rocket, but otherwise it was not successful because of trouble with the power system.
 Transit 5A-2, launched on 5 April 1963, failed to achieve orbit.
 Transit 5A-3, with a redesigned power supply, was launched on 15 June 1963.
 A malfunction of the memory occurred during powered flight that kept it from accepting and storing the navigation message, and the oscillator stability was degraded during launch.
 Thus, 5A-3 could not be used for navigation.
 However, this satellite was the first to achieve gravity-gradient stabilization, and its other subsystems performed well.

 Surveyors used Transit to locate remote benchmarks by averaging dozens of Transit fixes, producing sub-meter accuracy.
 In fact, the elevation of Mount Everest was corrected in the late 1980s by using a Transit receiver to re-survey a nearby benchmark.

 Thousands of warships, freighters and private watercraft used Transit from 1967 until 1991.
-In the 1970s, the Soviet Union started launching their own satellite navigation system Parus (military) / Tsikada (civilian), which is still in use today besides the next generation GLONASS.
+In the 1970s, the Soviet Union started launching their own satellite navigation systems, including Parus (military) and Tsikada (civilian), which were eventually superseded by the next generation GLONASS.
 Some Soviet warships were equipped with Motorola NavSat receivers.

 The Transit system was made obsolete by the Global Positioning System (GPS), and ceased navigation service in 1996.
 Improvements in electronics allowed GPS receivers to effectively take several fixes at once, greatly reducing the complexity of deducing a position.
 GPS uses many more satellites than were used with Transit, allowing the system to be used continuously, while Transit provided a fix only every hour or more.

 After 1996, the satellites were kept in use for the Navy Ionospheric Monitoring System (NIMS).